*The value of any tax benefits described depends upon your individual circumstances. Tax rules may change in future.

 Fixed Rate Savings close to maturity?

-Here’s what happens and what you could do next
+Here’s what happens and what you could do next, including reinvesting into a new Fixed Rate Savings Account.

-When your Fixed Rate Savings ends, here are 4 ways to make the most of your savings.
+We’re glad you asked.
+When your Fixed Rate Savings ends, here are 3 other ways you could make the most of your savings.

 If your plans or goals have changed, why not take a look at our other savings accounts.